 Our dedicated treatment team includes senior-level clinicians, with each patient’s administrative psychiatrist overseeing treatment and managing medications.
 Other team members include attending psychiatrists (providing daily psychotherapy), psychologists with expertise in behavioral and psychologically-based therapies, and senior clinical social workers who provide case management, family therapy, and coordination of an aftercare plan.

 The Pavilion offers a private, peaceful setting in which patients can focus on their treatment and overall health and well-being.
 Located on McLean’s Belmont campus in the Wyman Building, as well as just off campus in the Waverley Oaks Building, our home-like residences include spacious private bedrooms and baths, specially prepared meals, and other quality amenities to help make the stay as comfortable as possible.
 Individuals also benefit from 24-hour staff support and easy access to all of McLean’s programs and services.

 The Pavilion’s comprehensive multidisciplinary approach to care is composed of expert psychiatric and medical assessments, which allow for definitive diagnosis and treatment of complex symptoms.
 Alongside evaluation, the program offers individual therapy, group therapy targeted at education and support, nutritional consultations, medication management, and other therapeutic activities such as meditation and yoga.

 Upon admission, patients begin the program with a series of meetings and testing including psychiatric, neuropsychiatric, and neurologic evaluation, medical and imaging assessment, an overnight sleep study, and psychological and neuropsychological testing.
-We also provide specialty consultations in a range of areas—substance abuse, impulse control disorders, trauma and post-traumatic stress, geriatrics, neurotherapeutics (ECT and TMS), and forensic evaluation.
+We also provide specialty consultations in a range of areas—substance misuse, impulse control disorders, trauma and post-traumatic stress, geriatrics, neurotherapeutics (ECT, TMS, and ketamine infusions), and forensic evaluation.